-The learning and teaching environment for potential PhD degrees is underpinned by the six inter-disciplinary research centres based in the University.
+The learning and teaching environment for potential PhD degrees is underpinned by the three inter-disciplinary research centres based in the University.
 PhD students will be encouraged to get involved with the activities of the centres and to attend the relevant seminars.
 To learn more about the research centres at Regent's please see here.

 How to Apply

 1. Check that you meet the entry requirements

 To apply for the doctoral programme, you typically need to hold an honours degree at 2:1 level or above (or international equivalent) in an appropriate subject.
 A higher degree such as a master’s may be required.

 If English is not your first language, you will also need to demonstrate that you meet the minimum English language requirement of IELTS at 7.0, with no component less than 6.5 (or equivalent).

 If you require a Tier 4 visa to study in the UK, we will only be able to sponsor your visa application if you are accepted to study on a full-time basis.